 This Galaxy S20 guide explains the top 10 differences of these 3 models to help you choose the correct Galaxy S20 model for your needs.
 The major differences among Galaxy S20, S20+, and S20 ultra include screen size, price, rear camera system, front camera, battery capacity, RAM, storage, colour options, weight and charging speed.

 Please note, in some regions, the configuration options (RAM, storage, colour, 5G, LTE) may be limited.
 But software features are all identical in these three Galaxy S20 phones.

 All of the three phones share the same screen resolution (WQHD+, 3200×1440) and display technology (Dynamic AMOLED 2X).

-And all of the three phones support 120Hz refresh rate (at 1080p resolution).
+And all of the three phones support 120Hz refresh rate (at 1080p resolution) as explained in this page.
 FYI, most of the mainstream TVs, smartphones, PC monitors, laptop screens have a refresh rate of 60Hz.

 But the size of the screen differs on these 3 phones:

 - Galaxy S20 Ultra: 6.9″

 The size difference between Galaxy S20 and the other two big brothers is obvious.
 Between Galaxy S20+ and S20 Ultra, the difference is not so obvious.

 In addition to the size, the curvature of the edge of the screen also differs noticeably among these 3 phones.
 Galaxy S20 screen is the flattest.
 Galaxy S20 Ultra has the sharpest curvature.